 7. Tonic Neck Reflex

-Turning a newborn’s head to one side will cause the extremities to on that side extends while the opposite extremities contracts or flexes.
-This is also called boxer of fencing reflex because of the position of the newborn.
-Of all reflexes, this is the one which appears to have no function.
-However, it is being linked to eye stimulation and handedness.
+Turning a newborn’s head to one side will cause the extremities to be on that side and extends while the opposite extremities contract or flex.
+This is also called the boxer of fencing reflex because of the position of the newborn.
+Of all reflexes, this is the one that appears to have no function.
+However, it is linked to eye stimulation and handedness.
 This disappears between 8-12 weeks.

 8. Moro Reflex

-Startle reflex is different from Moro reflex in the sense that it lacks full extension and hand opening and can be elicited spontaneously by sudden noise or movement.
+The startle reflex is different from the Moro reflex in the sense that it lacks full extension and hand opening and can be elicited spontaneously by sudden noise or movement.

 9. Babinski Reflex